crystal-lang/crystal-book/docs/syntax_and_semantics/cross-compilation.md

 * `--cross-compile`: When given enables cross compilation mode
 * `--target`: the [LLVM Target Triple](http://llvm.org/docs/LangRef.html#target-triple) to use and set the default [compile-time flags](compile_time_flags.md) from

-To get the `--target` flags you can execute `llvm-config --host-target` using an installed LLVM on a target box.
+To get the `--target` flags you can execute `llvm-config --host-target` using an installed LLVM on the target system.
 For example on a Linux it could say "x86_64-unknown-linux-gnu".

 If you need to set any compile-time flags not set implicitly through `--target`, you can use the `-D` command line flag.